Clinical support services

 - Continence / Stoma care

 This is a common problem for many people affected by cancer.
 A recent patient survey identified that 38% of people with breast, colorectal and prostate cancer experienced bowel or urinary problems following completion of treatment.
-With early assessment and identification of problems much can be done to help overcome these issues.
-Stoma care services are provided through the hospitals and can be accessed through health professional referrals.
+With early assessment and identification of problems, much can be done to help overcome these issues.
+Stoma care services are provided through the hospitals, your health professional will refer you for Stoma care.

 The physiotherapist aims to reduce some of the effects of the disease or its treatment.
 It is often possible to improve quality of life and independence, or to gain relief from distressing symptoms.
 The physiotherapist may use various techniques including: